voilern/Note/docs/ComputerScience/ADS/discussion.md

 **1-1** When solving the Turnpike Reconstruction Problem, in Step 3 we always find the next "largest" distance and check.
 How about finding the next “smallest” distance and check?

 **1-2** How would you design the evaluation function for Gobang （五子棋）?

+## Week 7

+**1-1** Three-way-mergesort : Suppose instead of dividing in two halves at each step of the mergesort, we divide into three one thirds, sort each part, and finally combine all of them using a three-way-merge.

+What is the overall time complexity of this algorithm for sorting n elements?
+Prove it.

+How about k-way merge?

+**1-2** Please show an example of how a problem can be partitioned into sub-problems, yet divide and conquer method does not work.